Alexander-Popescu/DeadSnake/README.md

 ```

 # Future Works
-The short term goals of DeadSnake are numerous, but the end goal remains rewriting C in DeadSnake to forever softlock computational development.
+The short term goals of DeadSnake are numerous, but the end goal remains rewriting C in DeadSnake.
+This will complete the cycle and forever softlock computational development.